This post was originally published on October 3, 2013.

 Consider the logistics of your storage room before you put a bottle away.
 Take note of windows and light fixtures.
 Too much direct sunlight, or even artificial light, can make your wine too warm, and spark unintended chemical reactions.
 These, in turn, impact the color, taste and overall quality of your wine.

 Once you’re set on a room to store, pay attention to the placement of the bottle in storage.
 The bottle should either be on its side or on a downward angle, never upright.
-This allows the liquid in the bottle to keep the cork from drying out, which could cause it to crack or break the seal on your bottle, letting excess air in.
-This can make your wine bubble and/or change color.
+Doing so allows the liquid in the bottle to keep the cork from drying out, which could cause it to crack or break the seal on your bottle, letting excess air in.
+The air can make your wine bubble and/or change color.

 4. What’s the Aroma?
 Keep Your Storage Room Odorless

-Keep your bottles in a room that is essential odorless.
-This means limiting aromas from paint, furniture and more.
+Keep your bottles in a room that is essentially odorless.
+Limit aromas from paint, furniture and basements with mildew smells.
 Why?
 Storing wine in places where odors are present can actually alter the overall taste of the wine, as the smell enters through the bottle’s breathable cork.